British Shorthair health: prevention and common problems to know

 Tartar formation is frequent and can lead to gingivitis (inflammation of the gums) if it is not taken care of.
 British shorthairs sometimes tend to swallow their food without chewing it enough, which can promote dental problems.

-Prevention: regular brushing of teeth (1 to 2 times a week) is ideal.
-Adapted size and texture kibbles, encouraging chewing, can help.
-Control visits to the veterinarian will include a dental exam and, if necessary, professional descaling.
+Prevention : A regular brushing of the teeth (1 to 2 times per week) is ideal.
+Kibble of appropriate size and texture, encouraging chewing, can help.
+Veterinary check‑ups will include a dental exam and, if needed, professional scaling.

 Joint and bone disorders